 I miss the good old days of not having a bunch of strangers commenting on my parenting choices.

 If my kid stays up past 9, I am not a bad mom.
-If I don't give my kids milk by choice, I am not starving them.
-If I baby wear and use cloth diapers my child will learn to walk and won't have deformed hips.
-If I cannot afford to send my kid to preschool or just do not want to my child will not be stupid.
+I don't give my kids milk by choice; I am not starving them.
+If I baby wear and use cloth diapers, my child will learn to walk and won't have deformed hips.
+If I cannot afford to send my kid to preschool or do not want to my child to be attend, my child will not be stupid.

-You have no clue what goes on in someones home.
-If my house is messy, it does not mean I am lazy.
-If my house is clean, I am not a control freak or have a housekeeper.
-If my kids wear the same clothes every week, it doesn't mean I'm poor.
-If my child gets a cavity, it doesn't mean I give them sugar straight from a ten-pound bag.
+You do not know what goes on in someones home.
+If a house is messy, it does not mean the mom is lazy.
+If the kids wear the same clothes every week, it doesn't the family is poor.
+If a child gets a cavity, it doesn't mean mom gives them sugar straight from a ten-pound bag.

-See a child about to run into the street?
-A baby locked in a car in a parking lot?
+Is a small child about to run into the street?
+Is a baby locked in a car in a parking lot?
 Find a lost child at Target?
-See mom who is nursing and someone is harassing her?
-A mom who has a child that is crying in the middle of the store and others are giving her dirty looks.
+See a mom who is nursing and someone is harassing her?
+The mom with a child crying in the middle of the store and others are giving her dirty looks.
 Then that's your business.

-Help kids when they need it and know when to consult their parents and let them know what is going on when it's not.
-Help another mother out regardless how you feel about nursing in public.
+Help kids when they need help.
+Consult their parents and tell them what is going on when you are uncomfortable.
 We need to stop overstepping our bounds and treating other parents like crap.
-Assist the mom that is trying to buy food at the grocery store.
+Help the mom trying to shop at the grocery store which means being a decent human being.
 Smile at her chances are your kid has thrown a fit in public too.
 Chances are you did it too.

-Seriously do we see other fathers in the proverbial pissing contests?
-Siccing their friends on each other?
-No, because the problem is women are so damn unkind to one another, and it has to stop.
+Do we see fathers siccing their friends on each other because they do not agree?
+No, because the problem is women are so unkind.

-We have all done this at least once.
+We have done this at least once.
 Said something we should not have or judged someone and that mom she can see it in our faces.
-Enough already.
-The next time a post triggers you turn off your device.
-See a mom doing something you don't like at the park zip your lip.
+The next time a post triggers you turn the device off.
+Witness a mom doing something you don't like at the park zip your lip.

-Lead by example.
-Other moms will pick up on it.
-Perhaps your kids will too, and maybe mom-shaming will be a thing of the past.
+Lead by example other moms will pick up on it.
+Mom-shaming will become a thing of the past.